SM Additional Resources

 Marine For Life’s (M4L) mission is to provide transition assistance to Marines who honorably leave active service and return to civilian life and to support injured Marines and their families.
 M4L offers help for wounded marines while they are waiting to return to service, in addition to supporting marines and their families during the transition process to civilian employment.
 Click here to visit the Marine For Life website.

-The Department of Veterans Affairs has a web site for returning service members that provides information on benefits, outreach programs and transition support. www.seamlesstransition.va.gov/
+The Department of Veterans Affairs has a resource listing for returning Service members that provides information on benefits, outreach programs and transition support.

-The Department of Labor’s Veterans’ Employment and Training Service has a web site dedicated to Recovery and Employment Assistance Lifelines.
-The site helps wounded and injured service members and veterans access valuable online resources and contact information for one-on-one employment assistance to help them transition into the civilian workforce.
+The Department of Labor’s Veterans’ Employment and Training Service has a program dedicated to Recovery and Employment Assistance Lifelines.
+The project helps wounded and injured Service members and veterans access valuable online resources and contact information for one-on-one employment assistance to help them transition into the civilian workforce.